GeekFiftyFive/ObjectQuery/README.md

 npm install objectquery
 ~~~

-The filtering is then called as below:
+You can then filter arrays of Objects as follows:

 ~~~
 const ObjectQuery = require("objectquery");